RituP09/WebDesignProject/README.md

 1. **Project Initialization**: Repository created on GitHub and cloned to local machine.
 2. **Frontend Setup**: Initialized ReactJS project.
 3. **Backend Setup**: Initialized Node.js project with Express and connected to MongoDB (Atlas).
+- User Name for Admin is admin
+- Password for Admin is Admin#12

 ### Database Schema Design